Skip to main content

 Getting gas from the North Sea to UK homes and businesses

-After being extracted and initially processed offshore on operations like Penguins, Shearwater and Pierce, gas from the Northern and Central North Sea is piped to our gas plant at St. Fergus near Peterhead in Scotland, and gas from the Southern North Sea at Bacton near Norfolk, England.
-Gas from our Victory field in the North Sea West of Shetland is processed onshore at the Shetland Gas Plant before being piped to the UK mainland at St Fergus.
+Gas from the North Sea is piped to our gas plant at St. Fergus near Peterhead in Scotland, and gas from the Southern North Sea at Bacton near Norfolk, England.

 We also operate the Fife Natural Gas Liquids Plant (FNGL) and the Braefoot Bay Marine Terminal in Mossmorran, Scotland.
 The NGLs are received at the plant via a 220km underground pipeline from the St Fergus gas plant and separated into ethane, propane, butane and gasoline.